wange011/offline-pessimistic/README.md

 # Sample Code for "Pessimism Meets Invariance: Provably Efficient Offline Mean-Field Multi-Agent RL"

 This is the official codebase for Pessimism Meets Invariance: Provably Efficient Offline Mean-Field Multi-Agent RL.
 Here, we provide a sample implementation of SAFARI on the cooperative navigation environment.
+This specific repository is untested; however, many of the given files match the code used to run experiments in the paper exactly.
 Refer to `agents/safari.py`.

 ## Requirements